-Note: National Smallbore Rifle Records are maintained for scores fired with Metallic and with Any Sights over the following courses for Open, Civilian, Regular Service, Reserve components including National Guard, Women, Senior, Junior, Intermediate Junior, and Sub-Junior categories.
+Note: National Smallbore Rifle Records are maintained for scores fired with Metallic and with Any Sights over the following courses for Open, Women, Senior, Junior, Intermediate Junior, and Sub-Junior categories.
 (See Rule 8.2 for time allowances.)

 In order for Records to be recognized promptly, National Record Reporting forms must be submitted to NRA by the Statistical Officer of the tournament in which they were fired, after being certified by the Jury or Referee.
 National Record Reporting forms are mailed to the sponsors of NRA Registered Tournaments by NRA Headquarters.